OIDC Basics

 Component FQDN

-Authlete API api.authlete.com
+Authlete API US Cluster us.authlete.com

-Authlete Developer Console cd.authlete.com
+Authlete Management Console console.authlete.com

 Authorization Server as.example.com